g4mm4io/telliot-feeds/docs/getting-started.md

 To configure your endpoint via the CLI, use the `report` command and enter `n` when asked if you want to keep the default settings:
 ```
-$ telliot report -a myacct1
+$ telliot report -a myacct1 --fetch-flex
 INFO    | telliot_core | telliot-core 0.2.3dev0
 INFO    | telliot_core | Connected to PulseChain Testnet-V4 [default account: myacct1], time: 2023-05-23 23:47:06.014174
 Your current settings...